 The frequency and intensity of the signals can vary, which are used to activate and inhibit a patient's mental process.
 In most situations, a person will experience involuntary reactions to tactical or audio stimulation.
 For example, watching a 3D movie, which is due to fact that it triggers visual stimulation or how the sound of rain often triggers audio stimulation, all of which can create a calming or exciting effect.
 Electrical activity in the brain can create a similar reaction; this is often referred to as Alpha-Stim Cranial Electrotherapy Stimulation or CES.
 This state of rest can be used to eliminate anxiety and overcome physical and emotional discomfort brought on by withdrawal.

 Neuro Jet Therapy Devices

-This technique is often used by substance abuse treatment centers to help addicts struggling with drugs and alcohol withdrawal.
+This technique is often used by substance abuse treatment centers to help addicts struggling with drug and alcohol withdrawal.
 It works by attaching a small nerve stimulation to the skin around the earlobe.
 The Neuro jet will send a painless nerve stimulation that will cause a slight tingling sensation.
-A patient going through detoxification is required to wear these devices 24-hours a day during the initial treatment period and will only use it when the effects of withdrawal start to appear.
+A patient going through detoxification is required to wear these devices 24 hours a day during the initial treatment period and will only use them when the effects of withdrawal start to appear.